kristelfung/kristelfung-com/src/content/blog/posts/from-college-to-postgrad-cities-and-ambition.md

 I was curious to see if my shift in social circles would cause the message of money to be less apparent, as I mostly spend time with Berkeley alumni who also moved to New York City.
 After all, your friends are a significant part of your environment, so surely, by selecting the friends I surround myself with, I can self select my environment.
 Despite this, I think the overall culture of the city is hard to ignore.

 To start off with an anecdote, my friend told me a funny story—she went on a date, and asked the date how his day was.
-He must’ve misheard, because he replied, “I work at Goldman Sachs”.
-There are also running jokes of which are the best bars or clubs to go to if you’re looking to date a “finance bro”, which is cool, but meeting professionals in finance is not something I am super interested in.
+He must’ve misheard, because he replied, “I work at Goldman Sachs.”
+There are also running jokes of which are the best bars or clubs to go to if you’re looking to date a “finance bro,” which is cool, but meeting professionals in finance is not something I am super interested in.

 Additionally, I’ve noticed that an overwhelmingly popular activity amongst young professionals is going out to eat.
 There seems to be this mysterious obsession with getting reservations at certain restaurants, such as Don Angie.
 Curious about the hype, my friends and I attempted to run a Resy bot to secure a reservation at this extremely hot restaurant.
 However, the Resy bot failed to beat the army of 1000 secretaries refreshing the page at exactly 9:00 AM as well, and we gave up.